 Virtual reality devices are becoming a central topic as technology keeps getting more advanced.
-Today we are mostly talking about gaming industry.
+Today, we are mostly talking about the gaming industry like 제왕카지노, in particular.
 However, it’s not the only possible area where VR devices could be used.
 Researchers are looking at ways to implement virtual reality technology in a wide range of fields.
 The future will show how we will end up using VR headsets.
 For now let’s look at some trends and early predictions.

 Mountain trails in virtual reality

 Lately introduced experience called Trailscape by Merrell is a fascinating, overwhelming new way of exploring one of the most dangerous mountain trails through virtual reality.
 The feedback was highly positive – everyone loved it so far.
 To have a possibility to walk in the Dolomites without leaving your house is truly amazing.

 Imagine having a chance to visit a destination in virtual reality before you book your next flight.
 What about a hotel room?
 Marriott has introduced holiday’s booths called “teleporters” – 4D experience with Oculus Rift devices that can take you to a destination, show you around and offer a hotel room that you can see for yourself.
 The booths may be particularly popular with newlyweds as an incentive to choose a perfect honeymoon destination.
 The future of travel looks optimistic, as the new generation prefers mobility and will travel a lot in the next decades.